kimphuongdo2710/analysis-of-hotel-booking-data/README.md

 | 6.   | Service_Usage     | Record the services that customers have used in the hotel     |

 ## 3. Exploratory Data Analysis (EDA)
+### 3.1 Data Validation and Transformation
-- Check Primary Keys and Foreign Keys from tables:
+- Create and double check Primary Keys and Foreign Keys from tables:

 ```
 with connection.connect() as conn: